curl/curl/docs/CIPHERS.md

 .
 If you are using a different SSL backend you can try setting TLS 1.3 cipher suites by using the respective regular cipher option.

+With curl 8.10 you may specify TLS 1.3 ciphers also via `CURLOPT_SSL_CIPHER_LIST` and `--ciphers` if they are *only* 1.3 ones.
+Mixing 1.2 and 1.3 ciphers in the same argument does not work.

+Note that when 1.3 ciphers are configured using these options, they implicitly raise the minimum TLS version to 1.3.
+It the minimum TLS version is configured to be lower, setting 1.3 ciphers with these options will fail.

 The names of the known ciphers differ depending on which TLS backend that libcurl was built to use.
 This is an attempt to list known cipher names.